 - Click here for the Registrar's rules about transferring classes into Georgia Tech.
 You are responsible for knowing these rules.

 - Check the Transfer Equivalency Table - If the class shows up on the list and does not say "Appropriate Department to Evaluate," then you do not need to obtain advanced approval to take the class.

 - Select Transfer Equivalencies and follow the instructions.

 - Choose the course you took and see if there is already transfer credit for the class.
 Any class that is listed as a direct match (number and hours) to a Georgia Tech class will transfer in for that class.
 For example, if the class transfers into Georgia Tech as Math 1551 (2 hours), that will satisfy our Math 1551 (2 hours) requirement.

 - If the class has transfer information, then the class has previously been approved to transfer into Georgia Tech.

 - If the class says 'Approp Depart Must Evaluate' or is not on the list, then you need to have the class approved using the Obtain Advanced Approval for Classes section below.

-- It is often more useful to see all of the classes at one time, so you can search for specific classes using the search command, CTRL-F. To do this, highlight all of the Subjects by using highlighting the first one, press the shift key and hold the shift key while you select the last Subject code.
+- It is often more useful to see all of the classes at one time, so you can search for specific classes using the search command, CTRL-F. To do this, highlight all of the Subjects by selecting the first one, pressing the shift key and holding the shift key while you select the last subject code.